Section 8000: Instruction

 A list of authorized investments;

-Procedures including a signed agreement to insure the School District's financial interest in investments; Standards for written agreements consistent with legal requirements;
+Procedures including a signed agreement to ensure the School District's financial interest in investments; Standards for written agreements consistent with legal requirements;

 Procedures for the monitoring, control, deposit and retention of investments and collateral which shall be done at least once a month;